 GASB 34 requires the format of Authority-wide financial statements, which are contained in the Financial Section of the accompanying report.
 These Authority-wide statements include a Statement of Net Position and a Statement of Revenues, Expenses and Changes in Net Position.
 The Statement of Net Position presents information on all of the Authority's assets and liabilities with the difference of the assets minus the liabilities being the Authority's Net Position.
+The Statement of Revenues, Expenses and Changes in Net Position.
+The Statement of Revenues, Expenses and Changes in Net Position matrix's Net Position.
 The Statement of Revenues, Expenses and Changes in Net Position summarizes how the Authority's Net Position have changed over the fiscal year.